-Krystal is a freelance movement educator and artist born and raised in sunny Southern California.
-With experience in both commercial and concert dance industries, she has had the privilege of performing works by a variety of choreographers including Brian Arias, Peter Chu, Daniel Ezralow, Mike Esperanza, Charlotte Griffin, Will Johnston, Alex Ketley, Mia Michaels, Marissa Osato, and Dwight Rhoden, amongst others.
+Krystal is a movement educator and artist born and raised in sunny Southern California.
+With experience in both commercial and concert dance industries, she has had the privilege of performing works by a variety of choreographers including Bryan Arias, Peter Chu, Daniel Ezralow, Mike Esperanza, Charlotte Griffin, Will Johnston, Alex Ketley, Mia Michaels, Marissa Osato, and Dwight Rhoden, amongst others.
 Her early dance training started at Orange County Dance Center, under the direction of Terri and Anthony Sellars and expanded at the University of California, Irvine, where she received her BFA and MFA in Dance.
 Here she worked under the close mentorship of Jodie Gates and Douglas Becker, and was a part of Donald McKayle's Etude Ensemble.
 She has received additional training from workshops and intensives at Alvin Ailey American Dance Theatre, Ate9 Dance Company, BodyTraffic, Northwest Dance Project, San Francisco Conservatory of Dance, and Springboard Danse Montréal.

 As an educator, Krystal has taught and coached nationally and internationally at various dance studios and schools.
 In her teaching she centers holistic well-being and strives to cultivate critically thinking young artists that dare to challenge traditional structures.
-Currently she is a company member with Las Vegas-based contemporary dance company chuthis., and is on faculty at Dmitri Kulev Classical Ballet Academy where she teaches contemporary ballet and conditioning.
+Currently she is a company member with project-based contemporary dance company chuthis., and is on faculty at Dmitri Kulev Classical Ballet Academy where she teaches contemporary ballet and conditioning.
 She has coached Jessie Riley’s work since 2014 and is honored to be joining Megan this upcoming season as co-director of Westside Dance Project.

 Dmitri and Jennifer Kulev